rougier/CNCC-2020/README.md

 **Warning**

-> Before this course, you need have the [Anaconda distribution](https://www.anaconda.com/distribution/) installed on your
+> Prior to this course, you need to install [Anaconda](https://www.anaconda.com/distribution/) that is the easiest way to
+> install the scientific Python stack on Linux, Windows, and Mac OS X. After
-> system.
-Then, from the Anaconda navigator, you can start a Jupyter session.
+> installation, make sure you can start a Jupyter notebook from the Anaconda
+> navigator because we'll use it extensively during this course.

 ## Important dates